majabojdys/github-user-repos/README.md

+Technologies used in this project:
+- java 21
+- spring web
+- junit, mockito
+- maven

 This application fetches all non-fork repositories for a given GitHub username and lists each repository's branches mith the last commit SHA.

 You can find the documentation under "/swagger" path.